Ogunkoya/alx-pre_course/README.md

 My first readme
-This is an update format
+This is up to date please dont touch